Workweek and weekend: United Kingdom

-The traditional business working week is from Monday to Friday (35 to 40 hours depending on contract).
+The traditional business working week is from Monday to Friday (typically 35 to 40 hours depending on contract).
 In retail, and other fields such as healthcare, days off might be taken on any day of the week.
-Employers can make their employees work every day of a week, although the employer is required to allow each employee breaks of either a continuous period of 24 hours every week or a continuous period of 48 hours every two weeks.
+Employers can have their employees work every day of a week, although the employer is required to allow each employee breaks of either a continuous period of 24 hours every week or a continuous period of 48 hours every two weeks.

 Laws for shop opening hours differ between Scotland and the rest of the UK.
 In England, Wales, and Northern Ireland, many shops and services are open on Saturdays and increasingly so on Sundays as well.
 In England and Wales, stores' maximum Sunday opening hours vary according to the total floor space of the store.
 In Scotland, however, there is no restriction in law on shop opening hours on a Sunday.

 The maximum average working week in the UK is 48 hours, as normally calculated as an average over the course of seventeen weeks.
 This was established in UK law in 1998.
 However, the UK allows individuals to opt out if they so choose and there are exceptions, such as for those working in emergency services.
 Individuals can choose to opt in again after opting out, even if opting out was part of their employment contract.
 It is illegal to dismiss them or treat them unfairly for so doing – but they may be required to give up to 3 months' notice to give the employer time to prepare, depending on what their employment contract says.

 The minimum holiday entitlement is now 28 days per year, but that can include public holidays, depending on the employee's contract.
 England and Wales have eight, Scotland has nine, and Northern Ireland has ten permanent public holidays each year.
 The 28 days holiday entitlement means that if the government creates a one-off public holiday in a given year, it is not necessarily a day off and it does not add a day to employees' holiday entitlement unless the employer says otherwise, which some do.